 11. Karen Blixen Museum

 This is the former home of Danish Author, Baroness Karen Blixen and her Swedish Husband, Baron Bror von Blixen Fincke.
-Karen author of “Out of Africa,” who made this her home between 1914 and 1931.
+Karen, author of “Out of Africa,” who made this her home between 1914 and 1931.
 In 1985, the farm house gained international fame with the release of the movie ‘Out of Africa’, an Oscar winning film based on Karen’s autobiography by the same title.
 The museum is now open daily to visitors, with guided tours.

 12. Ride a Matatu

-One of the most popular and quite effective way of travelling in Kenya is Matatus.
+One of the most popular and effective ways of travelling for locals in Kenya is Matatus.
 These minivans are easy to spot – they are white with a yellow line running across them.
 This is quite the contrast from what they were previously, when they showcased artwork and brought attention to themselves with their blaring music.
 While they were notoriously known for overcrowding, Matatus are now more conservative.
 However, it is not an entirely dull experience.
-Taking a Matatu can be quite the experience as they manoeuvre around roads almost wrecklessly.
+Taking a Matatu can be quite the experience as they manoeuvre around roads almost recklessly.
 This mode of transport may come with some entertainment value for short trips around the city and would be very easy on the pocket.
 However, I would observe caution about opting for Matatus for trips between cities.
 Its worth noting that you may want to keep your valuables safe and avoid displaying jewellery and using your phone if you happen to be seated by a window.
 Other than that, the best advice would be to buckle up, hold on tight and enjoy the ride!

 13. Kibera Slum